Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 	a.
 In the cloned repo, go to at location (../samples/fhir-terminology-service-integration/apim)

 	b.
-Open file "PolicyFragments.xml file" in editor and update the values for highlighted fields as per your 3P teminology service requirements.
+Open file "PolicyFragments.xml file" in editor and update the values for highlighted fields as per your 3P terminology service requirements.
 		![](./images/Policy0.png)

 	c.
 Add below condition in PolicyFragments.